Happy New Year!

 In the coming year, let’s accumulate the gold of contentment through little things.
 It may mean enjoying the sight of a passing bird, a laughing child, or a pretty flower on the wayside.
 This approach is much wiser than waiting for major happy moments, which occur all too rarely in life.
 Swami Kriyananda explains: “Happiness is not a brilliant climax to years of grim struggle and anxiety.
 It is a long succession of little decisions simply to be happy in the moment.”

-Applying it inwardly in meditation: concentrate on little experiences
+Applying it inwardly in meditation for contentment: concentrate on little experiences

 Also during our meditations this coming year, instead of waiting for some grandiose experience (a special vision, an unusual phenomena), let’s attune our inner antenna to any small and subtle feeling of peace, of joy, or of depth that we might experience.
 Let’s concentrate on these, magnifying them.
 In this way, our inner riches, the gold of our contentment, will increase through the magnifying power of our mind.